UCB's Global Corporate Website

 Fellowship Alumni Reflections

 “The UCB GRA Fellowship has developed my potential as an industry professional in a multitude of ways.
 Being given the opportunity to cater my experience to my interests, I was able to learn more than I had imagined.
 I was continually challenged while having a strong support system throughout my rotations.
 My experiences empowered me to ask “the right” questions, approach situations strategically, and appreciate the many cross-functional perspectives that are vital to drug development at large.
 While my technical and strategic skill sets were developed, I also had the opportunity of building genuine relationships with my colleagues and mentors.
-The confidence I have been able to build to this day would not have been possible without the foundational experience I obtained from the GRA fellowship.” – Tanya Chaudhri, GRA Fellow 2018-2020, Regulatory Affairs Manager at Horizon Therapeutics
+The confidence I have been able to build to this day would not have been possible without the foundational experience I obtained from the GRA fellowship.” - Tanya Chaudhri, PharmD, MSc; GRA Fellow 2018-2020; Associate Director – Regulatory Affairs at Horizon Therapeutics